killshot13/mdEditor/styles/rules.md

     * Spaces used to indent the list item instead
 ```

-You have the option to exclude this rule for code blocks.
-To do so, set the
+You have the option to exclude this rule for code blocks and spans.
+To do so,
-`code_blocks` parameter to `false`.
-Code blocks are included by default since
+set the `code_blocks` parameter to `false`.
+Code blocks and spans are included
-handling of tabs by tools is often inconsistent (ex: using 4 vs. 8 spaces).
+by default since handling of tabs by Markdown tools can be inconsistent (e.g.,
+using 4 vs. 8 spaces).

+When code blocks are scanned (e.g., by default or if `code_blocks` is `true`),
+the `ignore_code_languages` parameter can be set to a list of languages that
+should be ignored (i.e., hard tabs will be allowed, though not required).
+This
+makes it easier for documents to include code for languages that require hard
+tabs.

+By default, violations of this rule are fixed by replacing the tab with 1 space
+character.
+To use a different number of spaces, set the `spaces_per_tab`
+parameter to the desired value.

 Rationale: Hard tabs are often rendered inconsistently by different editors and
 can be harder to work with than spaces.

 <a name="md011"></a>

-## MD011 - Reversed link syntax
+## `MD011` - Reversed link syntax

-Tags: links
+Tags: `links`

-Aliases: no-reversed-links
+Aliases: `no-reversed-links`

-Fixable: Most violations can be fixed by tooling
+Fixable: Some violations can be fixed by tooling

 This rule is triggered when text that appears to be a link is encountered, but
 where the syntax appears to have been reversed (the `[]` and `()` are